RomanKolin/PostgreSQLFunctions/README.md

-There are four test functions for PostgreSQL (sql-lua languages)
+These are four test functions for PostgreSQL (sql-lua languages)